brownplt/pyret-lang/pyret.org/pyret-frog/_src/tour/index.md

       square(2) is 4
     end

-This runs the same tests as the `check:` block, but not it is obvious to the reader (and to the programming environment!) that these tests go with the `square` function.
+This runs the same tests as the `check:` block, but it is now obvious to the reader (and to the programming environment!) that these tests go with the `square` function.